Skip to main content

 Addressing Health-Related Misinformation and Disinformation

-New research efforts and innovations are needed to anticipate and proactively address misinformation and disinformation during public health events, establish practical communication solutions, build trust in public health, and ultimately advance the science of risk communication and infodemiology.
+New research efforts and innovations are needed to anticipate and proactively address misinformation and disinformation around health topics, establish practical solutions, build trust, and ultimately advance the science of risk communication and infodemiology.

 The Johns Hopkins Center for Health Security works to address health-related misinformation and disinformation by conducting research, identifying best practices, educating public health practitioners and policymakers, and furthering policy solutions to the problem.